 - Code and Structure Refactoring.
 This version of the extension gets rid of excessive and precarious code elements making extension updates and integration smooth and simple.
 The module is covered by unit tests.

 - Full AJAX Support.
-Results of filtering are displayed using AJAX that makes data retrievement much faster and stable even suitable for the stores containing up to 10K+ products.
+Results of filtering are displayed using AJAX that makes data retrievement much faster and stable, even suitable for the stores containing up to 10K+ products.

-- Less Styles.
+- LESS Styles.
 The version starts using LESS that makes the Layered Navigation extension good and ready for Magento theme integrations.

-Although the default navigation of Magento 2 has been essentially enhanced in comparison with the first version of the popular ecommerce platform, but there is still room for improvement.
-Luckily, AheadWorks has a robust tool that will help you make user experience related to navigation on your Magento 2 website much better.
+Although the default navigation of Magento 2 has been essentially enhanced in comparison with the first version of the popular ecommerce platform, there is still room for improvement.
+Luckily, Aheadworks has a robust tool that will help you make user experience related to navigation on your Magento 2 website much better.
 Let your customers find what they are looking for without reloads and unnecessary items!
-If you are a Magento 1 merchant, don’t hesitate to install the appropriate Magento 1 module, since the navigation on the first version of our favourite ecommerce platform requires improvements even more.
+If you are a Magento 1 merchant, don’t hesitate to install the appropriate Magento 1 module, since the navigation on the first version of our favorite ecommerce platform requires improvements even more.

 In its turn, Magento 1 module has a lower price tag – $139, but you have to pay for installation, extended support, and additional features (brand selection).